 - Loudspeaker protection / Power on delay

-- Amplifier Power supply (Rectification, reservoir capacitors)
+- Amplifier high power supply

-Currently I have several modules under development:
+Additional to the completed modules, currently I have following modules under development:

 - CFA front end